kartikperisetla/kartikperisetla.github.io/_posts/2020-06-19-learning-to-retrieve-reasoning-paths.markdown

     Constructing the Wikipedia paragraph graph
 </h3>
 <p align="justify">
 The method presented in this paper learns to retrieve reasoning paths (or you can say graph walks) across a graph structure.
 Since the original question might have little or no lexical overlap with paragraphs in reasoning paths or the answer paragraph, in order for model to find such reasoning paths - a graph structure is needed.
 This graph is created using Wikipedia paragraphs.
-Each node in this Wikipedia graph is a single paragraph pi.
+Each node in this Wikipedia graph is a single paragraph p<sub>i</sub>.
 </p>

 <p align="justify">